Jim McGuinness: Playing career

-Management career
+Management career in Gaelic football

 At the age of 18 McGuinness was coaching underage teams.
-Columba McDyer, at the time the only Donegal man with an All-Ireland Senior Football Championship medal, approached him one night.
+Columba McDyer, at the time the only Donegal man with an All-Ireland SFC medal, approached him one night.
 He said: "I think you are going to be a coach.
 I want you to have this whistle", and presented him with a blue and white whistle.
 As of 2012, McGuinness was still using that whistle.

 Naomh Conaill

 The story goes that one day McGuinness tore his cruciate ligaments, broke a leg and smashed a kneecap in a game against Killybegs, leading to months spent languishing at home in self-pity and lethargy.
 Naomh Conaill manager Hughie Molloy asked him to coach the senior team—McGuinness accepted and in 2005 Naomh Conaill reached their first county final in 40 years.
 6/1 outsiders ahead of the match, Naomh Conaill defeated a heavily fancied St Eunan's after a replay to take their first ever Donegal Senior Football Championship.
 The style used was reminiscent of what would later become The System.

 In 2009, Naomh Conaill met St Eunan's in the County Championship Final again.
 McGuinness, now aged 36, was joint-manager (with Cathal Corey) of Naomh Conaill.
-Naomh Conaill lost that one but won the County Championship Final again the following year.
+Naomh Conaill lost that one, but won the County Championship Final again the following year.
 McGuinness was joint-manager with Corey again in 2010.

 Donegal

 McGuinness was turned down several times by the Donegal County Board, on one occasion being thwarted by the lack of a plug socket for the projector needed for his PowerPoint display.
-"I was the only candidate [on the last occasion] and I struggled to get it", he said the week before Donegal took on Mayo in the 2012 All-Ireland Senior Football Championship Final.
+"I was the only candidate [on the last occasion] and I struggled to get it", he said the week before Donegal took on Mayo in the 2012 All-Ireland Senior Football Championship final.
 He had offers from other counties but held out, determined to become senior boss even when those at the top did their utmost to deprive him of the opportunity.

 McGuinness was interviewed for the role of Donegal senior manager in 2007 following Brian McIver's resignation, though McIver was reappointed after reapplying when he decided to carry on.
 One year later when the role became available again, McGuinness was still the youngest candidate.